Kremlin Wall Necropolis: Burials of 1918–1927

-Mass and individual burials in the ground under the Kremlin wall continued until the funeral of Pyotr Voykov in June 1927.
+Mass and individual burials in the ground under the Kremlin Wall continued until the funeral of Pyotr Voykov in June 1927.
 In the first years of the Soviet regime, the honor of being buried on Red Square was extended to ordinary soldiers, Civil War victims, and Moscow militia men killed in clashes with anti-Bolsheviks (March–April 1918).
 In January 1918, the Red Guards buried the victims of a terrorist bombing in Dorogomilovo.
-In the same January White Guards fired on a pro-Bolshevik street rally; the eight victims were also buried under the Kremlin wall.
+In the same January White Guards fired on a pro-Bolshevik street rally.
+The eight victims were buried under the Kremlin Wall.

 The largest single burial occurred in 1919.
 On 25 September, anarchists led by former socialist revolutionary Donat Cherepanov set off an explosion in a Communist Party school building in Leontyevsky Lane when Moscow party chief Vladimir Zagorsky was speaking to students.
 Twelve people, including Zagorsky, were killed and buried in a mass grave on Red Square.

-Another unusual incident was the 24 July 1921 crash of the Aerowagon, an experimental (and not fully tested) high-speed railcar fitted with an aircraft engine and propeller traction.
-On the day of the crash, it delivered a group of Soviet and foreign communists led by Fyodor Sergeyev to the Tula collieries, but on the return trip to Moscow, the aerowagon derailed at high speed, killing 7 of the 22 people on board, including its inventor Valerian Abakovsky.
+Another unusual incident was the 24 July 1921 crash of the Aerowagon, an experimental and not fully tested high-speed railcar fitted with an aircraft engine and propeller traction.
+On the day of the crash, it delivered a group of Soviet and foreign communists led by Fyodor Sergeyev to the Tula collieries.
+On the return trip to Moscow, the aerowagon derailed at high speed, killing 7 of the 22 people on board, including its inventor Valerian Abakovsky.
 This was the last mass burial in the ground of Red Square.

-Yakov Sverdlov, who died in 1919, allegedly from the Spanish flu, was buried in an individual grave near the Senate tower.
-This area would later include eleven more individual graves of top-ranking Soviet leaders (see Individual tombs section).
+Yakov Sverdlov, who died in 1919, allegedly from the Spanish flu, was buried in an individual grave near the Senate Tower.
+This area later included eleven more individual graves of top-ranking Soviet leaders (see Individual tombs section).
 Sverdlov was followed by John Reed, Inessa Armand, Viktor Nogin and other notable Bolsheviks and their foreign allies.
-Interment in the Kremlin wall, apart from its location next to the seat of government, was also seen as a statement of atheism, while burial in the ground at a traditional cemetery next to a church was deemed inappropriate for a Bolshevik.
+Interment in the Kremlin Wall, apart from its location next to the seat of government, was also seen as a statement of atheism.
+Burial in the ground at a traditional cemetery next to a church was deemed inappropriate for a Bolshevik.

 For the same reason, cremation, then prohibited by the Russian Orthodox Church, was preferred to burial in a coffin and favored by Lenin and Trotsky – though Lenin expressed the wish to be buried next to his mother in St. Petersburg.
-The new government had sponsored the construction of crematoria since 1919, but the first burial of cremated remains in a niche in the wall did not take place until 1925.
+The new government had sponsored the construction of crematoria since 1919.
+In 1925, the first burial of cremated remains in a niche in the wall took place.